 *The Whole Picture: Zipora Fried, Arturo Herrera, Thomas Pihl, Erin Shirreff, through April 6 at Sikkema Jenkins, 530 West 22nd Street.

-*Never got to a post on the recent, intriguing abstract quartet at Sikkema Jenkins that closed last weekend, but still want to mention, in mentioning texture, Thomas Pihl‘s evenly sheathed, encaustic-like minimalist paintings.
-Close-up viewing of his waxy, glowing fields approached Rothko territory, in terms of inner light.
-The revealed–namely layering, confined to painting edges, in fact iterated the context of a continuum as much as very personal abstract expression.
+*Never got to a post on the recent, intriguing abstract quartet at Sikkema Jenkins that closed last weekend, but still want to mention, re texture, Thomas Pihl‘s evenly sheathed, encaustic-like minimalist paintings (recently at Sikkema Jenkins).
+Close-up viewing of his waxy, glowing fields broach Rothko territory, in terms of inner light.
+The revealed intensive layering only at the paintings’ edges, in fact iterated the context of a continuum as much as very personal abstract expression.

 Still plenty of time to catch the latest by Paul Anthony Smith spread prolifically across both Shainman spaces.
-Smith‘s “picotages”–textured mounted photographs–debuted in New York five-some years ago with images of Jamaican street scenes and portrait subjects donning African masks, then “pricked” with a sharp potter’s tool in sections to create, magically, a simultaneously furry and sparkling surface rippling.
-This “scarring” induced of kind of spiritual veil over the depicted realities.
-Now Smith’s scale, subjects, and signature technique have expanded boldly a series of (Caribbean) carnival scenes “behind” complexly patterned, pricked grill-work literally dazzling.
-And a third-level screening of sometimes spray-painted, sometimes speckled chain link fence in another loose series has equally tiered levels of associative content.
+Smith‘s “picotages”– mounted textured photographs–debuted in New York five-some years ago with images of Jamaican street scenes and portrait subjects donning African masks, each “pricked” with a sharp potter’s tool in sections to create a simultaneously furry and sparkling, surface rippling.
+This “scarring” induced, likewise a duality between a kind of psychological uncanny and spirituality veiled over the depicted realities.
+Now Smith’s scale, subjects, and signature technique have expanded boldly, piqued in a series of (Caribbean) carnival scenes with complexly patterned, pricked grill-work superimposed and dazzling.
+And a third-level screening of sometimes spray-painted, sometimes speckled chain link fencing in another loose series has equally tiered levels of associative content.

-Smith and Forrer share a near obsessive commitment to their materials and methods, which itself generates at least part of their respective results and communicates, overall, a humanistic (for lack of better term) motivation and intention.
+Smith and Forrer share a near obsessive commitment to their materials and methods, which itself generates at least part of their respective results and communicates; and both convey, overall, a humanistic (for lack of better term) motivation and intention.